 Are they willing to provide part/all of the land in question

-Advise that the plans they submitted to us will not work in terms of our access requirements.
+Advise that the plans they submitted to us will not work in terms of our access requirements; share the method statement with the estate.

 Address the access concerns we have

 If we cannot utilise all of the land in question, would they be willing to split the land into a smaller parcel?
+The council would like to explore a number of potential options

 What is a rough timeline to consider - farming/current leases etc.